 Nothing justifies putting bad code into production - a “temporary hack” or whatever.
 And we can come up with all sorts of colorful and creative excuses - some of them are even “professional” terms, from all departments.
 And yes; we can push programmers - to an extent that they don’t care anymore.
 Kind of like an I-am-just-following-the-orders situation, you know.
 To make people in charge happy.
-Somehow like charts and diagrams which make people happy!
+Like charts and diagrams which make people happy!

 Except: You are not deploying those charts and diagrams.
 You are deploying the code.